groktopus/groktop.us/content/posts/2022/04/bucketlist/index.md

 * Either start my own company, or become co-owner/partner of one and serve in the C suite
 * Learn how to produce YouTube videos worth watching
 * Write and publish a book.
+* Do something so good for the world that someone like Anderson Cooper wants to tell their audience about it.